 In an interview with Gretchen Rubin, author and University of Houtson research professor Brené Brown said “I think the change [in her happiness levels] is the result of letting go of perfectionism, embracing vulnerability, and practicing gratitude.”
 Brother David Steindl-Rast, a monk and interfaith scholar, suggests happiness is born from gratitude.

-Through all of my reading and research into gratitude, I found multiple apparent benefits of expressing gratitude.
+Through all of my reading and research into gratitude, I found multiple so-called benefits of expressing gratitude.

 Studies show that expressing gratitude can help you sleep better at night, which in turn has a positive impact on your mood and health.
 Not only providing you with a restful nights sleep, gratitude has been shown to reduce feelings depression as it obviously promotes think optimistically and being more positive.